akseidel/ScriptsForShowMeWebCam/README.md

 </p>

 * On Apple OS X systems the application **PhotoBooth** will start.
 On Linus systems the application **Webcamoid** will start.
+* The following 2/23/2021 problem description does not apply when using the automatic login build for showmewebcam.
+There remains a minor problem when using the **-m** manual login mode.
 * As of this writing, 2/23/2021, there is a problem with the **showmewebcam** system that messes up the serial connection login process when the login occurs after booting.
 The login process becomes interrupted when this happens.
 Instead of seeing the camera control as expected one sees a garbled login process.
 There are two ways to recover from this:

   * One method is to terminate, i.e. quit, the **Terminal** session.
 At this point the **Pi Zero showmewebcam** is still booted.
 That fact is critical because the intent here is to avoid the just booted condition.
 Now start a new **Terminal** session and repeat the "**./picamctl.sh**" or "**sh ./picamctl.sh**".
 The camera control screen you will see may not be 100% intact.
 If that is the case then press the letter q to quit it.
 Then enter in "**camera-ctl**" to restart the camera control program.